zlogic/mendix-docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 This option becomes available if **Use custom repositiories** is set to **Yes**.

 You can specify which repositories to use for Gradle.
 The content of this field should be specified using Groovy syntax and is what is inside the `repositories { }` section in a Gradle build file.
-By default, this field contains: `mavenCentral()`.
+By default, this field contains: `mavenCentral()` and `gradlePluginPortal()`.

 ## Maia Tab